anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

  - Cyborg project
  - More Container infrastructure and cloud-native VNFs

-In addition to adding a container-based reference architecture in the next iteration, the CNTT will continue to grow capabilities for supporting compliance and verification testing, providing a lifecycle approach for NFVI.
+In addition to adding a container-based reference architecture in the next iteration, the CNTT will continue to grow capabilities for supporting conformance and verification testing, providing a lifecycle approach for NFVI.
 The CNTT under the auspices of the LFN, GSMA and OPNFV look forward to continuing the open source definition and implementation work that powers the community and ecosystem, so that these new technologies can be more quickly and easily integrated into global service provider networks.